A backward ergodic theorem along trees and its consequences for free group actions: Introduction

 \subsubsection{For nonsingular (null-preserving) actions}

-There is a suitable analogue of the pointwise ergodic property for merely nonsingular\footnote{A measurable action of a countable semigroup $G$ on a probability space $(X,\mu)$ is called \textit{nonsingular} (or \textit{null-preserving}) if for each $g \in G$, $g_* \mu \sim \mu$, equivalently, the $g$-preimage of a null set is null.} actions of (semi)groups on a standard probability space: the averages have to be weighted by the corresponding Radon--Nikodym cocycle \cite{KM}*{Section 8}.
+There is a suitable analogue of the pointwise ergodic property for merely nonsingular\footnote{A measurable action of a countable semigroup $G$ on a probability space $(X,\mu)$ is called \dfn{nonsingular} (or \dfn{null-preserving}, or \dfn{quasi-pmp}) if for each $g \in G$, $g_* \mu \sim \mu$; equivalently, the $g$-preimage of a null set is null.} actions of (semi)groups on a standard probability space: the averages have to be weighted by the corresponding Radon--Nikodym cocycle \cite[Section 8]{KM}.
 Much less is known for such actions: a pointwise ergodic theorem for $\Z^d$ was first proven by Feldman \cite{Feldman:ratio_ergodic} and then generalized in two different directions by Hochman \cite{Hochman:ratio_ergodic_for_Z^d} and by Dooley and Jarrett \cite{Dooley-Jarrett:nonsingular_ergodic_Z^d_along_retangles}.
-For general groups of polynomial growth, Hochman obtained \cite{Hochman:ratio_ergodic}*{Theorem 1.4} a slightly weaker form of a nonsingular ergodic theorem where the a.e.\ convergence is replaced with a.e.\ convergence in density.
+For general groups of polynomial growth, Hochman obtained \cite[Theorem 1.4]{Hochman:ratio_ergodic}, a slightly weaker form of a nonsingular ergodic theorem where the a.e.\ convergence is replaced with a.e.\ convergence in density.

-On the negative side, M. Hochman proved \cite{Hochman:ratio_ergodic}*{Theorem 1.1} that the pointwise ergodic theorem for null-preserving actions holds only along sequences of subsets of the group satisfying the so-called Besicovitch covering property.
-He then infers \cite{Hochman:ratio_ergodic}*{Theorems 1.2 and 1.3} that the null-preserving pointwise ergodic theorem fails for any sequence of subsets of $\bigoplus_{n \in \N} \Z$ and any subsequence of balls in nonabelian free groups as well as in the Heisenberg group.
+On the negative side, Hochman proved \cite[Theorem 1.1]{Hochman:ratio_ergodic} that the pointwise ergodic theorem for null-preserving actions holds only along sequences of subsets of the group satisfying the so-called Besicovitch covering property.
+He then infers \cite[Theorems 1.2 and 1.3]{Hochman:ratio_ergodic} that the null-preserving pointwise ergodic theorem fails for any sequence of subsets of $\bigoplus_{n \in \N} \Z$ and any subsequence of balls in nonabelian free groups as well as in the Heisenberg group.

+In \cite{Tserunyan:graph_ergodic}, Tserunyan obtained a pointwise ergodic theorem for locally countable null-preserving Borel graphs (equivalently, for the Schreier graphs of null-preserving actions of countable groups).
+Given the negative results mentioned above, this is, perhaps, the most general result in this vein.